dwrobel/flatcam/README.md

 - removed the f-strings replacing them with the traditional string formatting due of not being supported by older versions of Python 3
 - fixed some TclCommands: MillDrills and OpenGerber
+- fixed bug in Tool Subtract that did not allow subtracting Gerber objects

 18.11.2019